qyz-thu/Passage-Ranking/README.md

 Figure2.
 Distributed Model

 </center>

+See *Final Report.pdf* for detailed description of our architecture.

 ## Result
-Unfortunately, due to the limitation in time and device, we haven't acquired a final result.
+Unfortunately, due to the limitation in time and facility, the final result haven't yet been acquired.